Zero Waste Coffee: 5 Tips For A Better Buzz

 Unfortunately, sourcing them is often as hard as perfecting that flawless latte foam portrait.

-The best places to source truly zero waste coffee are your local bulk stores or from a local roaster.
+The best places to source truly sustainable coffee brands are your local bulk stores or from a local roaster.

 Even here, you’ll have to speak up and ask to use your own container, as the bags provided often contain plastic or non-compostable coated linings.